microsoft/debug-adapter-protocol/specification.md

   supportsCondition?: boolean;

   /**
-   * An optional help text providing information about the condition.
-This
+   * A help text providing information about the condition.
+This string is shown
-   * string is shown as the placeholder text for a text box and must be
+   * as the placeholder text for a text box and can be translated.
-   * translated.
    */
   conditionDescription?: string;
 }